Activity Introduction

-Quick summary: In this lesson, students design a dream car and create an artwork to represent their ideas that will be submitted to the Toyota Dream Car Art Contest.
+In this lesson, students design a dream car and create an artwork to represent their ideas that will be submitted to the Toyota Dream Car Art Contest.
 This contest encourages and inspires creative expression and imagination in students – some amazing ideas are born from dreams!
 Students will investigate some of the adaptations animals have to enable them to live in extreme environments.
-Students begin by thinking about how humans differ to animals in how they cope with extreme environments.
+Students begin by thinking about how humans differ from animals in how they cope with extreme environments.
 They then investigate different types of adaptations, including physical and behavioural adaptations.
 Students will then work in groups to conduct research into the adaptations of one animal and report their findings to classmates.
 Finally, students will design and create a dream car that incorporates different animal adaptations.

 Learning intentions:

-• Students understand what adaptations are.
+• understand what adaptations are

-• Students recognise some of the adaptations animals have to enable them to live in extreme environments.
+• Students recognise some of the adaptations animals have to enable them to live in extreme environments

-• Students will develop and practise art-making techniques.
+• develop and practice art-making techniques

-Year 5 Science
+Year 5 Science:

 • Living things have structural features and adaptations that help them to survive in their environment (ACSSU043)

-Year 6 Science
+Year 6 Science:

 • The growth and survival of living things are affected by physical conditions of their environment (ACSSU094)

-Years 5 & 6 Visual Arts
+Years 5 & 6 Visual Arts:

 • Explore ideas and practices used by artists, including practices of Aboriginal and Torres Strait Islander artists, to represent different views, beliefs and opinions (ACAVAM114)